johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 ### Handle Events

 Thus far we've skipped handling events &#8212; those user-written handlers that are decorated with `@EventPattern(...)`.
 Let's take care of those now.
 They turn out to be a lot easier than *request/response* type messages precisely because they don't require any response.
 Take a look at the `bindHandlers()` method of `server-faye.ts`.
 The comments should pretty much explain the simple change we've made here to handle events.
-Two additional (unrelated) changes that show up on this branch are:

-1. The use of the `FayeContext` object.
-We'll cover that in the next section.
-2. Passing `{ channel: pattern }` to the `deserialize()` call.
-We'll cover that [later in the article](#deserialization-options).

 ```typescript
 // nestjs-faye-transporter/src/responder/transporters/server-faye.ts